OpenGeoHub/spatial-sampling-ml/docs/sampling.md

 Although in principle we might not see any difference in the point pattern between SRS and LHS, the feature space plot clearly shows that LHS covers systematically feature space map, i.e. we would have a relatively low risk of missing out some important features as compared to Fig. \@ref(fig:eberg-fs2).

 Thus the main advantages of the LHS are:

 - it ensures that feature space is represented systematically i.e. it is optimized for Machine Learning using the specific feature layers;
 - it is an **[Independent Identically Distributed (IID)](https://xzhu0027.gitbook.io/blog/ml-system/sys-ml-index/learning-from-non-iid-data)** sampling design;
-- thanks to the clhs package, also the survey costs can be integrated to still keep systematic spread, but reduce survey costs as much as possible [@roudier2012conditioned];
+- thanks to the **clhs** package, also the survey costs raster layer can be integrated to still keep systematic spread, but reduce survey costs as much as possible [@roudier2012conditioned];

 ## Feature Space Coverage Sampling